UNL-Lunabotics/unl-lunabotics.github.io/wiki/getting_started.md

 In order to learn ROS there's lots of great tutorials on the [ROS Wiki](https://wiki.ros.org/ROS/Tutorials).

+Below are a few ROS videos from our team:
+1. How to install ROS [here](https://www.youtube.com/watch?v=mUZZWglS6nE)
+2. How pub/sub systems work [here](https://www.youtube.com/watch?v=w_M7PgCj_cI)
+3. ROS packages and nodes [here](https://www.youtube.com/watch?v=Zum6wJvT0go)
+4. An example of a ROS structure [here](https://www.youtube.com/watch?v=77DWY-JECWM)

-We also have a page to store commonly encountered errors in ROS, be sure to keep [it](../_posts/2023-10-26-debugging-ros.md) updated.
+We also have a page to store commonly encountered errors in ROS, be sure to keep [it](../assets/blog/posts/2023/10/26/debugging-ros.html) updated.